 As we face a worldwide pandemic of the novel coronavirus, never has creative thinking and innovation meant more.
 Now the very kind of inspired action that is needed to stem the spread of this disease will be not just encouraged but rewarded.
-George Mason University’s Mercatus Center, which receives support from the Stand Together community, is offering prizes for innovative policy and healthcare solutions aimed at stopping the spread of COVID-19, finding a treatment, and responding to the crisis.
+George Mason University’s Mercatus Center, supported by the Stand Together community with the Charles Koch Foundation taking the lead, is offering prizes for innovative policy and healthcare solutions aimed at stopping the spread of COVID-19, finding a treatment, and responding to the crisis.

 “When it comes to fighting COVID-19, we don’t know where the critical advancements and breakthroughs are going to come from,” says Tyler Cowen, faculty director at Mercatus.
 “These prizes are a way to incentivize innovation.”

 Emergent Ventures, the Mercatus Center’s philanthropy project, is offering:

 - $500,000 and $200,000 prizes for the best efforts to find a good treatment rapidly

 - $100,000 for best innovation in social distancing

 - $100,000 for most important innovation or improvement for India